ivanpfalcao/RGraphsForQliksense/README.md

   5) In Pie and Donut settings -> Label Sticks Width; It sets the width of the label sticks;

   6) In Pie and Donut settings -> 3D-Pie/Donut Radius; It sets the radius (the size) of the Pie/Donut chart;

-  7) In Pie and Donut settings -> Exploded Segment Distance; It configures the distance of the selected dimensions;

 # Notes
   - This application is under development.
 Other functionalities will probably be added;
-  - If you have any sugestion for functionalities, please post it in the comments;
+  - If you have any sugestion for functionalities, please post in the comments;